Manik747/React-proj/README.md

 Completed feature branches were submitted for code review by at least two other contributors before a merge back into the master branch was allowed.

 ### Testing
- * Automated / Unit Tests - To be performed
+ * Automated / Unit Tests - To be performed - had problems getting Jest & Mocha working with app
  * Regression Tests - To be performed
- * Integration Tests - To be performed
+ * Integration Tests - To be performed  - had problems getting Jest & Mocha working with app

 ### Post Project Review
 #### What did we enjoy?